JumboCode/django-postgres-tutorial/Readme.md

 # Django + Postgres + Heroku + Travis Project Example

-This django-tutorial respository aims to provide a nice template for developing a django-based API that feeds into a postgress database.
+This django-tutorial aims to provide a nice template for developing a django-based API that feeds into a postgres database.
 After looking at the code and reading the walkthrough tutorial, hopefully you will feel more comfortable with running a django application in a variety of environments, in an integrated pipeline.

 ### Virtual Environment

+Assumes you have python3...

 1. Fork the repo on github to get a copy of the respository, and then cloned that newly forked repo with `git clone`
 2. Create a virtual environment with the  `python -m venv .venv` .This will a sandboxed environment called "venv" that helps with controlling dependencies.
 3. Activate the environment with `source env/bin/activate`